mobizt/Firebase-ESP32/src/README.md

 param **`ETag`** Known unique identifier string (ETag) of defined database path.

 return - **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in the database.

-Call [FirebaseData object].jsonArray will return pointer to FirebaseJsonArray object contains array payload returned from server, get the array payload using FirebaseJsonArray *arr = firebaseData.jsonArray();

 If ETag at the defined database path does not match the provided ETag parameter, the operation will fail with HTTP code 412, Precondition Failed (ETag is not matched).

 If the operation failed due to ETag is not match, call [FirebaseData object].ETag() to get the current ETag value.

+Also call [FirebaseData object].dataType and [FirebaseData object].dataTypeNum to determine what type of data that successfully stores in the database.

-Also call [FirebaseData object].jsonArray to get the pointer to FirebaseJsonArray object of current array value.
+And [FirebaseData object].to<FirebaseJsonArray>() and [FirebaseData object].to<FirebaseJsonArray*>() will return reference to object and pointer to FirebaseJsonArray object that contains the array from payload.

 ```C++
 bool setArray(FirebaseData &fbdo, <string> path, FirebaseJsonArray &arr, <string> ETag);